Microscopic colitis: the overlooked cause of chronic watery diarrhoea

 - Unintentional weight loss in severe cases.

-If you experience these symptoms over a longer period of time, you should have a thorough intestinal examination to determine the cause.
+If you experience these symptoms over a prolonged period, you should have a thorough bowel examination performed to determine the cause.

-Since the inflammation cannot be seen directly, a colonoscopy is the only reliable way to make a diagnosis.
-During a colonoscopy, we insert a flexible telescope through the large intestine.
-Even if the mucous membrane looks normal, we routinely take tissue samples from the right and left sides of the intestine.
+Since the inflammation cannot be seen directly, a colonoscopy is the only certain way to reach a diagnosis.
+During a colonoscopy, we insert a flexible scope through the colon.
+Although the mucous membrane appears normal, we routinely take tissue samples from the right and left sides of the bowel.

-This intestinal examination is not only important for detecting microscopic colitis, but also for ruling out other causes of diarrhea, such as:
+This bowel examination is not only important for detecting microscopic colitis but also for ruling out other causes of diarrhoea, such as:

 - Polyps or early stages of cancer.